uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 <img src='assets/API1.png' width=500>
 <img src='assets/API2.png' width=500>

 This information will help us as we write our API calls.
+There are a few that we care about in particular:
+**Header Parameters**
+1. `X-RapidAPI-Key`: This is an identifier that gives you access to the API.
+You should normally **treat an API key like you would a password**.
+It is similar to a password for the API.
+2. `X-RapidAPI-Key`: This identifies the domain serving the API.

+**Query Parameters**
+1. `number`: This is the number that you want a fact for.
+You'll see this in the URL for our request.
+2. `json`: This specifies whether we want our response in JSON format.
+We want this to be true.
+You'll see this in the URL for our request.

+**Endpoints**
+1. GET math fact: the endpoint we'll use.
+This API can do multiple things!
+Different endpoints can provide different services.

 Click on "Get math fact" then press "Test Endpoint".
 You should see the response near the bottom right of the screen.

 <!-- PUT IMAGE WHEN AVAILABLE -->